Current as of May 2017 | Download print version (in PDF)

 2. Economic Activities

 An association or foundation may directly carry out economic activities that have an “accessory character” and are closely connected to the main purpose of the organization.
-Income from these related economic activities is exempt from corporate tax if the income falls below 15,000 EUR or 10% of the entity's total not-for-profit income, whichever is less (Fiscal Code Article 15(3)).
+Income from these related economic activities is exempt from corporate tax if the income falls below 15,000 Euro or 10 percent of the entity's total not-for-profit income, whichever is less (Fiscal Code Article 15(3)).
 For income exceeding those thresholds, and for all income from unrelated economic activities, the NPO pays taxes at the same rate as commercial firms.
 There is one exception: foundations established by legacy are exempt from paying profit tax altogether (Fiscal Code Article 13(2)(i)).

 The Fiscal Code also extends a profit tax exemption to income generated by NPOs from "occasional [economic] activities” (Fiscal Code Article 15(2)(j)).
 The activities must be for social or professional purposes, in accordance with the organization's statute.
 Examples include fund-raising events with an admission fee, festivals, raffles, and conferences.

 An association, foundation, or federation can establish a commercial company, provided that all dividends from the company are used to advance the purpose of the NPO or are reinvested in the company; they must not be distributed to any other shareholders (See Governmental Ordinance 26/2000 Article 47).
 An NPO (association, foundation, or federation, including those that have Public Utility Status) is required to pay tax on the dividends.

 Not-for-profit organizations may engage in political activities so long as those activities are not specifically covered by the Political Parties Law.
 They can contribute funds to political parties or to support electioneering (See Law 334/2006 Regarding Financial Political Parties' Activities and Electioneering Campaigns, as amended by Law 114/2015).
 Foreign NPOs are not permitted to finance political parties, however.